 La Famiglia is a hidden gem in a strip mall in Destin with delicious homemade pasta.

-We discovered this place by mistake.
+We discovered this place accidentally.
 We were trying to get into another popular restaurant on the beach in Destin, but the wait was too long.
-So we looked for other options close by.
+So we sought other options close by.

 I am glad we ended up in this cozy restaurant.